microsoft/autogen/website/docs/Installation.md

 ### Option b: conda

-Another option is with `Conda`, Conda works better at solving dependency conflicts than pip.
+Another option is with `Conda`.
 You can install it by following [this doc](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html), and then create a virtual environment as below:
 ```bash
 conda create -n pyautogen python=3.10  # python 3.10 is recommended as it's stable and not too old